-The first step was searching Quora for photography advice on better headshots, which these days represents the sum of all human knowledge on popular topics, as long as you know the right search key words.
+The first step was searching Quora for photography advice on better headshots, which these days represents the sum of all human knowledge on popular topics, as long as you know the right search keywords.
 We picked up some really good recommendations on planning and doing a shoot.
-More importantly the Quora answers led us straight to John Clark’s collection of amazing profile shoots that became our benchmark for a what a truly outstanding headshot looks like.
+More importantly, the Quora answers led us straight to John Clark’s collection of amazing profile shoots that became our benchmark for what a truly outstanding headshot looks like.

 John delivers great value but he was about 6,300 kilometers too far for a shoot that had to be done in Karachi before this weekend’s publisher deadline for submitting the author marketing form.
 So we had to settle for John’s closest next of kin, who shall remain nameless since she did such an amazing job of shooting the shoot with the limited equipment we had that all knowledge of her existence has now been classified.